spothero/celery-prometheus-exporter/README.rst

 E.g. ``".005, .05, 0.1, 1.0, 2.5"``.

-Use ``--queue-list`` to specify the list of queues that will have its length monitored (Automatic Discovery of queues isn't supported right now, see limitations/ caveats.
+Use ``--queue-list`` to specify the list of queues that will have its length monitored, see limitations/caveats.
 You can use the `QUEUE_LIST` environment variable as well.

 If you then look at the exposed metrics, you should see something like this::